Easy Turkey Gravy From Drippings

 The ingredients to make it are simple but the taste is transformed by using lots of aromatics to infuse the store-bought broth with flavor, fresh herbs for brightness, and bouillon for layers of turkey seasoning.
 I also use a roux as a base for the gravy to develop the perfect color and a deep flavoring that is a must for Thanksgiving dressing!

 Tip: make this recipe several weeks or days ahead of time to make your holiday meal planning even easier!

 What are Turkey Drippings?

 Turkey drippings or driblets are from the bottom of the pan after you roast your turkey.
-In order to get a really flavorful gravy, I use the leftover turkey pan drippings to add richness and turkey flavoring that will instantly elevate the taste of the gravy!
+In order to get a really flavorful gravy, I use the leftover turkey pan drippings to add richness and turkey flavoring that instantly elevates the taste of the gravy!

-The best way to get the drippings out of the pan is to add a splash of broth and then use a spatula to scrape the bottom of the pan and get all the turkey bits and flavorings into the broth – then pour that liquid into the finished gravy.
+The best way to get the drippings out of the pan is to add a splash of broth and then use a spatula to scrape the bottom of the pan.
+Be sure to get all the turkey bits and flavorings into the broth – then pour that liquid into the finished gravy.

 Ingredients – What You Need

 Below you’ll find the full list of ingredients needed to make this recipe happen.

 Turkey stock or broth: For the base of the gravy!
 You can use turkey broth or chicken broth (homemade or store-bought works).
 I recommend using low sodium so you can customize the flavor as needed.